UM-KevinHe/DiscreteKL/README.md

 # DiscreteKL: Kullback-Leibler-Based Discrete Failure Time Models

-This package is for the paper "Kullback-Leibler-Based Discrete Failure Time Models for Integration of Published Prediction Models with New Time-To-Event Dataset"
+This package is for the paper "Kullback-Leibler-Based Discrete Failure Time Models for Integration of Published Prediction Models with New Time-To-Event Dataset" by Di Wang, Wen Ye, Randall Sung, Hui Jiang, Jeremy M.G.
+Taylor, Lisa Ly, and Kevin He.

 ### Purpose